 People feel less bloated.
 Some stop craving mid-morning snacks.
 It’s not magic.
 It’s just… helpful.

-This pink salt drink?
+This pink salt weight loss recipe?
 It’s not a fix.
 But it might be a start.

 A start to waking up with fewer cravings.
 A gentler belly.
 A moment of stillness before the day kicks in.